Fillability of small Seifert fibered spaces: Introduction

-These tight structures are all described by contact surgery diagrams of Figure \ref{fig:SFS}, as shown by Lisca and Stipsicz in \cite{LS.III}, and in particular they are all supported by planar open books.
-But in contrast to $e_0\neq -1$ cases not all of them are Stein fillable, with addition of a theorem of Wendl \cite{W} non-Stein fillable are not fillable at all.
-Non-fillability was first observed by Ghiggini, Lisca and Stipsicz in \cite{GLS} for a particular structure on $M(-1;\frac{1}{2},\frac{1}{2},\frac{1}{p})$.
-Based on their classification \cite{GLS} of tight structures on $M(-1;r_1,r_2,r_3)$ for $r_1\geq r_2\geq\frac{1}{2}$, Plamenevskaya and Van Horn-Morris \cite{PVH-M} then recognized exactly which of those manifolds admit non-fillable tight structures using Wendl's work and obstructing existence of positive factorizations in (abelianization of) standardly associated (planar) open books.
-To the other end, Lecuona and Lisca \cite{LL} showed that when $r_i+r_j<1$ for all pairs $i,j$ (called, for manifolds of special type) topology (diagonalization argument) prevents existence of Stein fillings.
+These structures are all supported by planar open books (see Subsection \ref{Ss2.1}); but in contrast to contact structures on small Seifert spaces with $e_0\neq -1$, not all tight ones are Stein fillable.
+With the aid of a theorem of Wendl \cite{W} (see also Theorem \ref{thm:W}), we see that non-Stein fillable structures are not fillable at all.
+Non-fillability was first observed by Ghiggini, Lisca and Stipsicz in \cite{GLS} for a particular structure on $M(-1;\frac{1}{2},\frac{1}{2},\frac{1}{p})$; moreover, they obtained the classification of tight structures on $M(-1;r_1,r_2,r_3)$ for $r_1\geq r_2\geq\frac{1}{2}$.
+Based on their classification, Plamenevskaya and Van Horn-Morris \cite{PVH-M} recognized exactly which of these Seifert manifolds admit non-fillable tight structures; this was achieved by using Wendl's work and obstructing existence of positive factorization for the abelianized monodromy of the standardly associated (planar) open books.
+On the other hand, Lecuona and Lisca \cite{LL} showed that, when $M(-1;r_1,r_2,r_3)$ is an $L$-space and $r_i+r_j<1$ for all pairs $i,j$, topology (the diagonalization argument) prevents existence of Stein fillings.

-Here we show that all fillable zero-twisting structures on $M(-1;r_1,r_2,r_3)$ arise as Legendrian surgeries on tight $S^1\times S^2$.
-More specifically, we obtain the following.
+Here, we show that all fillable zero-twisting structures on $M(-1;r_1,r_2,r_3)$ arise as Legendrian surgeries on the tight $S^1\times S^2$.
+For $L$-spaces this covers all fillable structures, and hence implies the result of Lecuona and Lisca.
+More specifically, we show that fillability of a given surgery presentation is completely decided on specific sublinks representing $S^1\times S^2$, whose tightness is in turn met by a unique choice of rotation numbers for this sublink.